Buildbee/buildbee.github.io/README.md

 ![Image of BuildBee MakeCode](https://download.buildflow.online/Github/buildbee-makecode.png)

 BuildBee MakeCode is an experimental block coding platform based on Microsoft MakeCode and OpenJSCad technologies.

-It can be used to directly 3D print your code.
-With a simple to use block coding interface, and a more advanced JavaScript editor, plus built in debugging - MakeCode turns the concepts from OpenJSCad into a fun and easy to use programming language.
+3D print your code with a simple to use block coding interface, and a more advanced JavaScript editor, plus built in debugging - MakeCode turns the concepts from OpenJSCad into a fun and easy to use programming language.
 * [Design objects for 3D printing](https://buildbee.github.io/makecode)